-With a fixed-rate loan, your monthly payment stays the same for the life of your loan.
-The longer you pay, the more of your payment goes toward principal.
+With a fixed-rate loan, your monthly payment doesn't change for the entire duration of your loan.
+The amount of the payment allocated to principal (the actual loan amount) will go up, however, your interest payment will decrease in the same amount.
 Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
-But generally payment amounts for your fixed-rate loan will be very stable.
+But generally payment amounts for a fixed-rate mortgage will be very stable.

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
 Call AmeriBest Mortgage at (321) 777-7277 to discuss how we can help.

-ARMs most often have the lowest rates toward the beginning.
-They guarantee that rate from a month to ten years.
+ARMs usually start at a very low rate that may increase over time.
 You've probably heard of 5/1 or 3/1 ARMs.
 For these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are often best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to move before the loan adjusts.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are best for people who anticipate moving within three or five years.
+These types of adjustable rate programs most benefit borrowers who will sell their house or refinance before the loan adjusts.

-Most borrowers who choose ARMs choose them when they want to take advantage of lower introductory rates and don't plan to remain in the house longer than the introductory low-rate period.
-ARMs can be risky in a down market because homeowners could be stuck with increasing rates when they cannot sell or refinance with a lower property value.
+Most people who choose ARMs choose them when they want to get lower introductory rates and don't plan to remain in the house longer than the introductory low-rate period.
+ARMs are risky when property values go down and borrowers are unable to sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at (321) 777-7277.
 We answer questions about different types of loans every day.